March is for Missions

 Meeting Needs Across the Country

-Kay is one of hundreds you can support by giving to either one or both, the Annie Armstrong offering and the CBF Global Missions offering.
+Faith is one of hundreds you can support by giving to either one or both, the Annie Armstrong Offering and the CBF Global Missions Offering.
 They are our hands across North America.

 Partnerships that Work

-This spring, may we all find joy in supporting the work in our own country.
+This spring, may we all find joy in supporting mission work in our own country.

 Ministering as the Hands and Feet of Jesus